The stair lift controls

 7. When the lift is controlled by a member of staff from a mainframe button station, the control panel can be hidden behind a hinged door.

-9. For an example set of button station drawings please Contact us.
+9. For an example set of button station drawings, please contact us.